josemotta/IoT.Starter.Pi.Lirc/README.md

 ## Reboot and check

-There are more details about Lirc installation at [RPI Setup instructions](https://github.com/josemotta/IoT.Starter.Pi.Lirc/blob/master/RPI_Setup.md) available in the project repo.
+Please check more details about Lirc installation at [RPI Setup instructions](https://github.com/josemotta/IoT.Starter.Pi.Lirc/blob/master/RPI_Setup.md) available in the project repo.
 Following is a quick check to evaluate Lirc installation.

 #### lircd status